VeraUvads/Android-Notes/QuestionsPool_eng.md

 7) What is process ranking?
 8) How does a garbage collector work?
 Which garbage collector used in Android?
 9) Does increasing threads increase performance?
-10) What is the difference between process and thread?
+10) What is the difference between _process_ and _thread_?
+11) What does thread scheduling depend on?
-11) What are Handler, Looper, MessageQueue for?
+12) What are Handler, Looper, MessageQueue for?

 ### [Coroutines Theory](src/coroutines/eng/CoroutinesTheory_eng.md)